RandyBaeza/Caso-1-Diseno-de-software/README.md

  • Imports and uses: Hooks from the Controller Layer.
  • Receives data and callbacks via props from parent components or hooks.
  • Should not contain direct calls to services or state management logic.
 These are provided by hooks.

+---

+---

+## Layer 7: Middleware

+Responsibilities: This layer will support the different middlewares.

+Contents:
+ • Permission middleware: TODO
+ • Error handling middleware: TODO
+ •  Log middleware: TODO

+Communication: All middlewares will listen and send data through hooks.

+---

+## Layer 8: Business

+Responsibilities TODO:

+Contents:
+ • TODO

+Communication: TODO

+---

+## Layer 9: Listeners

+Responsibilities: This layer will support the different listeners.

+Contents:
+ • UI to Controller listener: The UI to Controller listener will read user interaction events and send them to the controller layer to handle them.
+ • Error listener: The error listener will listen to errors throughout all layers and send responses to the exception handling layer.
+ • Log triggerer: The log triggerer will listen for events that need logging and respond to the logging class.

+Communication: The listeners will listen to the interface components through hooks and make calls to their respective handlers.
+UI to Controller listeners will listen the Presentation Layer user interactions and redirect their data to the Controller layer calls.